sestaton/sesbio/README.md

 sesbio
 ======

-Bioinformatics tools for genome analysis
+Bioinformatics scripts for genome analysis

 **ABOUT**